ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 # Raw Sequence Data #

-Generally, if the data is hosted at your local sequencing center you could download through a web interface or using `wget` or `curl` commands.
-However, in this example we will download data hosted on public repositories.
+Generally, if the data is hosted at your local sequencing center, you could download it through a web interface or using `wget` or `curl` commands.
+However in this example, we will download data hosted on public repositories.
 There are several public data repositories that host the data.

 # 1. Download the data from public repositories #

 ## A) EMBL-EBI's European Nucletide Archive (ENA)
-The best option is to directly download the fastq files  on the ENA server (e.g. check [EBI](https://www.ebi.ac.uk/ena/data/view/PRJNA348194)) we can download them directly using `wget` by supplying the download links to each file; for example in this case:
+The best option is to download the fastq files directly from the ENA server (e.g., check <a href="https://www.ebi.ac.uk/ena/data/view/PRJNA348194" target="_blank">EBI  ⤴</a>).
+We can download them directly using `wget` by supplying the download links to each file; for example, in this case:

 ```
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR442/003/SRR4420293/SRR4420293_1.fastq.gz